The 10 Best Icebreaker Activities for Any Work Event

 - Find 10 Things in Common: In this icebreaker, you find ten things that you have in common with the other participants in your group.
 You start by telling them that simple cop-outs such as body parts are not allowed.
 Find out how to lead this fun icebreaker.

 - Meet and Greet Meeting Ice Breakers: Looking for simple, fun ways to have your meeting participants become comfortable greeting each other?
-Here are two to try that require a bit of advance preparation, but they're fun—and the advanced preparation really isn't too bad.
+Here are two to try that require a bit of advance preparation, but they're fun—and the advanced preparation really isn't too bad—given the success of your results.

 - The Best One-Word Ice Breaker: This is becoming a new favorite icebreaker.
 After using it for a couple of years, it works well in every meeting, training, and team building session on any topic.
 In a team building session on the topic of conflict resolution, participants were asked to start out the session by saying what they think of when they think of conflict.
 In a second example, in a session on culture, the participants were asked to describe their current culture in one word.
 Why not try it out?
 It's definitely fun for participants.